Phrase and beyond

 While managers, developers, and designers have access to all languages by default, when it comes to your linguists, you can limit access by language and by task (i.e., translator vs. reviewer).
 Simply define their individual language access rights in their profile or when you invite them to collaborate in your project – learn how here.

-Once you create a team, you have the option to add already existing freelancers from your account or to invite new users.
+Once you create a team, you have the option to add already existing freelancers from your organization or to invite new users.
 All you have to do is enter their email address.

-Just as easily, delete users from an account and remove them from all projects within that account.
-Don’t worry – revoking their access rights won’t lose you any information about them or their work.
+Just as easily, delete users from an organization and remove them from all projects within that organization.
+Don’t worry – revoking their access rights won’t make you lose you any information about them or their work.

 With Phrase, team management capabilities are almost endless.
 Learn all the ways you can leverage them here.